sparkbox/standard/project_management/README.md

 * Attends related meetings (UX/Content/Dev)
 * Assures high quality of design in implementation
 * Pairing with team

-**Frontend Hammer:**
-* Determines constraints, tooling, and solutions to make a frontend component exist
-* Writes the majority of code to make a frontend component exist
-* Shares progress with a chisel for final refinement (just like when you would have previously consulted with the designer to have your work reviewed, only the design/dev chisel will code the refinements)

-**Frontend Chisel:**
-* Primarily refines the work of others
-* Can fill in and create some new elements when it makes sense
-* Own performance from a design perspective (Image & SVG optimization)
-* Could be the Design Advocate
-* Prefer this person to not be the Hammer

 **UX/Content:**
 * Helps spread knowledge across the team and highlights decisions that impact disciplines.